-

 APPENDIX A: NON-TENURE-LINE FACULTY ADVISORY COMMITTEE PROMOTION GUIDELINES

-APPENDIX B: NTE PROMOTION EXPECTATIONS & CRITERIA
+APPENDIX B: NTL PROMOTION EXPECTATIONS AND CRITERIA

 APPENDIX C: CONFIDENTIALITY IN THE PROMOTION PROCESS